Honda Civic Insurance Rates

 Rates are averaged for all Honda Civic models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- It is possible to save up to $190 per year just by quoting online well ahead of the renewal date
+- You may be able to save as much as $190 per year simply by quoting online well ahead of the renewal date

-- Insureds who may need increased liability limits will pay an extra $500 annually to go from a 30/60 limit to a 250/500 level
+- Drivers who require higher liability limits will pay approximately $500 per year to increase from a minimum limit to 250/500 limits

 Now that you have a better understanding of how Honda Civic car insurance rates are determined, the next step is to find out what your policy might look like.
 Take advantage of our free quote tool below to compare Honda Civic insurance costs from multiple companies.